jia1217/ParallelProgammingLabs/docs/Labs/Lab7_Fibonacci_sp.md

 ```

-We can run a Simulation to check the code by clicking the ```Run Simulation``` under ```SIMULATION``` and choose the first ```Run Behavioral Simulation```.
+We can run a Simulation to check the code by clicking the ```Run Simulation``` under ```SIMULATION``` and choosing the first ```Run Behavioral Simulation```.

 <div align=center><img src="imgs/v1/11.png" alt="drawing" width="1000"/></div>

 ## Part II
 Create a circuit that accepts a four-bit input and outputs a single bit.
-This circuit will output logic high if the input bits are valid Fibonacci numbers (0, 1, 2, 3, 5, 8, 13), and logic is low otherwise.
+This circuit will output a logic high if the input bits are valid Fibonacci numbers (0, 1, 2, 3, 5, 8, 13), and logic is low otherwise.

 1. Write the Verilog module as described.